Oberon00/cpptutorial/proc/control-flow.rst

 outer ``if``'s point of view, ``if (x <= 100) std::cout << …`` is just one
 statement.

-In this case, the nesting does not really make sense: the and operator `&&`` could (and should) be used instead::
+In this case, the nesting does not really make sense: the and-operator ``&&`` could (and should) be used instead::

   if (x >= 0 && x <= 100)